Skip to Main Content

 Your mortgage rate depends on a number of factors, including your individual credit profile and what’s happening in the broader economy.
 These variables include:

-• Loan amount: The size of your loan can impact your rate.
+• Loan size and type: The size of your loan, down payment and the type of loan all affect your mortgage rate.

-• Location of the property: Rates vary depending on where you’re buying.
+• Location of the property: Rates vary based on where the property is located.

 • Whether you’re a first-time homebuyer: Many first-time homebuyer loan programs include a lower-rate mortgage.